Shoubhik108/Colosseum/README.md

 - MongoDB: For database
 - Docker: For deployment
 - Firebase: For authentication and storage
-- Tensorflow: For movie and show recommendations
+- Python & Tensorflow: For movie and show recommendations

 ## Best Domain Name from Domain.com